 Gloucestershire MAPPA (Multi-Agency Public Protection Arrangements) are a set of arrangements to manage the risk posed by the most serious sexual and violent offenders (MAPPA-eligible offenders) under the provisions of sections 325 to 327B of the Criminal Justice Act 2003.
-They should be contacted without delay if there is any concern is reported about a serious sexual or the LA was informed.

-violent offender.
-(Contact Bernie Kinsella - Chair of MAPPA - detective chief superintendant - Gloucestershire Constabulary - Tel: 101)
+They should be contacted without delay if there is any concern is reported about a serious sexual or violent offender.
+(Contact Bernie Kinsella - Chair of MAPPA - detective chief superintendent - Gloucestershire Constabulary - Tel: 101)